New York Academy of Sciences

+The academy hosts programs and publishes scientific content across various disciplines, including life sciences, physical sciences, and social sciences.
+Additionally, the academy addresses critical cross-disciplinary topics such as nutrition, artificial intelligence, space exploration, and sustainability.
+Through these initiatives, the NYAS facilitates the exchange of scientific information among its members, the broader scientific community, the media, and the public.

+The academy provides resources and support to researchers, from emerging scientists to seasoned professionals.
+In 2020, Nicholas Dirks was appointed as the president and CEO of the academy.
+Peter Salovey, Former President of Yale University, currently serves as the chair of the board of governors, guiding the academy's mission and strategic direction.

-Brief History
+History

 Founded on January 29, 1817, the New York Academy of Sciences was originally called the Lyceum of Natural History.
 Attended by the academy's founder and first president, Samuel L. Mitchill, the first meeting of the Lyceum took place at the College of Physicians and Surgeons, located on Barclay Street near Broadway in lower Manhattan.
 Within a few months of the first meeting, the Lyceum moved to the New York Institution (located on the northwest corner of Broadway and Chambers Street) and began its first activities—hosting lectures, collecting natural history specimens, and establishing a library.
 In 1823, the Lyceum began publishing its own scientific journal, Annals of the Lyceum of Natural History of New York, which, in 1876, was renamed Annals of the New York Academy of Sciences.
 By 1826 the Lyceum owned "the richest collection of reptiles and fish in the country."
 A fire in 1866 destroyed the collection.
 Following the fire, the academy turned its focus away from collecting and natural history to the ever-specializing domains of scientific research and inquiry, community outreach, and involvement in the scientific endeavors of the main scientific organizations in New York City.
 This included the dissemination of scientific information at all levels—from a curious public to specialized science societies, colleges, and universities.